NewFrontDoor/newfrontdoor.org/src/content/consultation.md

 title: Consultation
 ---

-The purpose of Vision 100 IT Training and Consultancy is to provide tailored help to ministry leaders and/or ministry admins using IT in the service of the mission of their ministry.
+The purpose of New Front Door Training and Consultancy is to provide tailored help to ministry leaders and/or ministry admins using IT in the service of the mission of their ministry.
 We long to help ministries become efficient and effective by doing things in the clearest, easiest and fastest way possible.

-### Who is Vision 100 IT for?
+### Who is New Front Door for?

--   Vision 100 IT is part of The Vision 100 Network, a Reformed evangelical church planting network in Tasmania.
--   We serve churches from a range of networks: Presbyterian, Christian Reformed Church, Baptist, FIEC, Anglican.
+-   New Front Door serves churches from a range of networks: Presbyterian, Christian Reformed Church, Baptist, FIEC, Anglican.
 -   We require agreement to our simple doctrinal basis from our clients:
     ‘http://vision100.org/beliefs’